harryzhangOG/rope/README.md

-# Learning Rope Dynamics via Inverse Model
+# Robots of the Lost Arc: Learning to Dynamically Manipulate Fixed-Endpoint Ropes and Cables
 ## Requirements:
   * Python 2 / 3
   * PyTorch